HaKai-2062/Mazes/README.md

 - [Visual Studio](https://visualstudio.microsoft.com/)

 ## Building the project
+- Open the project directory inside Visual Studio.
-Delete 'out' folder and 'GLFW', 'imgui-docking', 'implot' from 'vendor' if they exist.
-Ctrl+S to run the CMakelists.txt file located in the project folder.
-This will clone the repositories and try to build.
-In case of GLFW errors, simply re run the CMakelists.txt file.
+- Open the CMakelists.txt file located in the project folder and Ctrl+S. This will clone and build the dependencies.
+- In case of CMake related issues, delete 'out' folder and try rebuilding.

 ## Maze Building Algorithms
 ### Recursive Backtrack and application delay